 |VPN, Wi-Fi, Certificate||All settings||Device||Not applicable|

-You can deploy volume-purchased (VPP) apps or custom apps or line-of-business apps or web apps to Shared iPads.
+You can deploy volume-purchased (VPP), apps, custom apps, line-of-business apps, or web apps to a Shared iPad device.

-- To deploy a VPP or custom app to Endpoint Manager, add the apps in Apple Business Manager or Apple School Manager and synchronize the VPP token.
+- To add a VPP or custom app in the admin center, add the apps in Apple Business Manager or Apple School Manager and sync the VPP token with Intune.
 Assign a VPP or custom app as device-licensed to Azure AD device groups in Intune.
-For more information, see Synchronize a VPP token.
+For more information, see Sync a VPP token.

-- To add a line-of-business app in Endpoint Manager and assign it to Azure AD device group.
+- Add a line-of-business app in the admin center and assign it to Azure AD device groups.
 For more information, see Add an iOS/iPadOS line-of-business app to Microsoft Intune.

-- To add a web app in Endpoint Manager and assign it to Azure AD groups.
+- Add a web app, also referred to as a web clip, in the admin center and assign it to Azure AD user groups.
 For more information, see Add a web app to Intune.